Religion in the Maldives

 Islam is the state religion of the Maldives.
 The 2008 Constitution or "Fehi Qānoon" declares the significance of Islamic law in the country.
 The constitution requires that citizenship status be based on adherence to the state religion, which legally makes the country's citizens hundred percent Muslim.

-However residents, tourists and workers in the Maldives are free to be of any religion and practise them in private.
-However, in 2020, studies found that 0.29% of the population is Christian (roughly split between Catholic and Protestant).
+However, residents, tourists and workers in the Maldives are free to be of any religion and practise them in private.
+In 2020, studies found that 0.29% of the population is Christian (roughly split between Catholic and Protestant).
+Buddhism had previously been the predominant religion of the Maldives for about a millennia until at least the 12th century, when it was gradually replaced by Islam over the centuries.

 During the late 1990s, the Supreme Council for Islamic Affairs issued warnings, cautioning individuals against listening to radio programs broadcast in the Dhivehi language by the Far East Broadcasting Association, headquartered in the Seychelles.
 In 1998, 50 Maldivian Christians faced arrest and were detained on the prison island of Dhoonidhoo, while foreign Christians suspected of engaging in missionary activities were expelled from the country.

 Islam in the Maldives is primarily represented by the Ministry of Islamic Affairs, which oversees religious affairs and promotes Islamic values and teachings in the country.
 Additionally, the Supreme Council for Islamic Affairs plays a significant role in advising the government on matters related to Islam and ensuring the adherence to Islamic principles in Maldivian society.
 Mosques and religious scholars also contribute to the representation and practice of Islam in the Maldives.

 In the Maldives, while Islam is the predominant religion and holds the status of the state religion, there are small communities of other faiths present in the country.
 These communities include Christians, Buddhists, and Hindus, among others.
 Foreign residents, such as expatriate workers and tourists, often practice their respective religions in private settings, respecting the predominantly Islamic culture of the Maldives.
 Despite the limitations, efforts towards interfaith dialogue and understanding have been observed, contributing to a diverse cultural landscape within the Maldives.